hbk4mask/hbk4mask.github.io/_posts/2020-05-26-why-dont-drink-enough-water.md

 ---

-We all hear and read often that it’s very important to drink an adequate amount of water for proper functioning of body.
-Water is essential to body.
-It flushes toxins from the organs, takes nutrients to the cells, cushions the joints, and helps us digest the food we eat.
+You all must heard or read at some point of your life about drinking certain amount of water for proper functioning of your body.
+Some of you also know water flushes toxins from the organs, takes nutrients to the cells, cushions the joints, and helps us digest the food we eat.

-But even after knowing why it’s necessary to drink enough water, almost 90% of us fail to drink the recommended amount of water.
+Proper amount of water intake is essential for our overall well being.
+But even after knowing how it’s necessary to drink enough water, almost 90% of us fail to drink the recommended amount of water.
 And not only we miss the recommended amount of water intake, we miss it by a significant margin.

 **_So what is the problem?
 Why can't we drink enough water?
 Nobody says we don't eat enough food._**

-Well there is an answer.
+Well there is a reason which all of you will agree with.

-The main reason is that we don't drink enough water is that **we don’t get the urge to drink the recommended amount of water.
+The main reason we don't drink enough water is that **we don’t get the urge to drink the recommended amount of water.
 We only drink water when we feel thirsty**.
 We only drink water when we feel thirsty.

 Let's discuss another question of similar nature.
 Why don’t we go to the washroom 20 times a day.
 The answer is again similar.
 We don’t go to the washroom 20 times a day because we don’t get the urge to use the washroom that many times.
 But doctors don’t give us suggestions to use the washroom 20 times in a day.
 At least I am not aware of it.
 So how come drinking water is different?